Is there really such thing as an ‘ethical’ dupe?

 As per ABC’s interview with Shelley Sullivan and her patent and trademarks lawyer, Len Mancini, “…what can and can’t be replicated in the world of ‘beauty dupes’ all comes down to protected brand assets — if it doesn’t infringe on Charlotte Tilbury’s trademarks, then MCoBeauty can legally dupe it.”

-Overseas, the story is similarly murky.
+Overseas, the story is similar.
 Famously, in 2017, Gucci attempted to sue high street brand Forever21 for infringing on their recognisable blue-red-blue and green-red-green stripe combinations.
 Despite a clear case for the stripes being a Gucci trademark, the argument didn’t hold up, because often the test was based on whether a consumer would genuinely mistake a product for another – and a consumer shopping in Forever21 knows what’s in front of them isn’t Gucci.

 The ethics debate